 Look for a plastic surgeon who will customize a surgical plan for you

 One size fits all surgery will rarely provide patients with the desired results.
-Today, the popular media is filled with reports of the "latest and greatest" aesthetic treatments and procedures (including surgical procedures), many of which come and go in the blink of an eye.
+Today, the popular media is filled with reports of the "latest and greatest" aesthetic treatments and procedures (including surgical procedures), many of which come and go.
 In some instances, the "latest thing" may merely turn out to be ineffective, but in some cases, it may turn out to have an unacceptably high risk of complications, and in a few cases it may turn out to be, quite frankly, dangerous.

 Unfortunately there is not a single 'facelift' and...